egoist/babel-plugin-transform-vue-template/README.md

 }
 ```

-Then every object property `template` whose value is a template string literal will be compiled at build time:
+Then every object property `template` whose value is a template string literal will be compiled to `render` function at build time:

 ```js
 import pokemon from 'pokemon'